The Weber County Chapter of the Red Cross began in December 1915.

 These scrapbooks document through photographs the construction of the dam showcasing UCC's part in its creation.

-In 1928, Utah Construction Company completed its first project outside of the United States with the 110 mile railroad for Southern Pacific of Mexico.
+In 1928, Utah Construction Company completed its first project outside of the United States with railroad for Southern Pacific of Mexico.

 Board of Directors meetings for the Utah Construction Company.